-In the July 1, 2012, actuarial valuation, the Entry-Age Normal Cost Method was used.
-The actuarial assumptions include an annual healthcare cost-trend rate of 10% initially, reduced by decrements to an ultimate rate of 5% after eight years.
+In the July 1, 2016 actuarial valuation, the Unit Credit Actuarial Cost Method was used.
+Under this method the benefits (projected or unprojected) of each individual included in an actuarial valuation are allocated by a consistent formula to valuation years.
+The actuarial assumptions include an annual healthcare cost-trend rate of 10% initially, reduced by decrements to an ultimate rate of 8% after three years.
 Both rates included a 4% inflation assumption.
-The UAAL is being amortized over twenty-five years as a level percentage of projected payroll on an open basis, with 24 years remaining.
+The UAAL is being amortized over twenty-five years under the level dollar method over a weighted average of the average future service of active employees for similar plans.